1.1. OpenMolcas Website

 2.1.3.
 MC-PDFT On-Top Functionals

-Current on-top functionals include translated or fully translated LSDA or GA functionals.
-For example: tLSDA, ftLSDA, tPBE, ftPBE, trevPBE, ftrevPBE, tBLYP, ftBLYP, tOPBE, and ftOPBE.
+Current on-top functionals include translated or fully translated LSDA, GGA, and meta GGA functionals.
+For example: tLSDA, ftLSDA, tPBE, ftPBE, trevPBE, ftrevPBE, tBLYP, ftBLYP, tOPBE, ftOPBE, tM06-L, and MC23 (a parameterized version of hybrid tM06-L, see section 2.8 for more information).

 Note that the translation of hybrid KS functionals is not defined.
 For example, tB3LYP (invoked by KSDFT=T:B3LYP) should not be used.
 However, MC-PDFT energies can be hybridized with the reference MCSCF energy, and the corresponding method is called hybrid MC-PDFT (HMC-PDFT).
 See the following section for details of HMC-PDFT.